deadlydog/deadlydog.github.io/_posts/2014-03-24-template-solution-for-deploying-tfs-checkin-policies-to-multiple-versions-of-visual-studio-and-having-them-automatically-work-from-tf-exe-checkin-too.md

 The slight downside to using a VSPackage is that this script still won’t get called until the user closes or opens a new instance of Visual Studio, so the checkin policies won’t work immediately from the “tf checkin” command after updating the checkin policies extension, but this still beats having to remember to manually run the script.

-&#160;

 ### Conclusion

-So I’ve given you a template solution that you can use without any modification to start creating your VS 2012 and VS 2013 compatible checkin policies; Just add new class files to the CheckinPolicies.VS2013 project, and then add them to the CheckinPolicies.VS2012 project as well **as links**.&#160; By using links it allows you to only have to modify checkin policy files once, and have the changes go to both the 2012 and 2013 VSIX packages.&#160; Hopefully this template solution helps you to get your TFS checkin policies up and running faster.
+So I’ve given you a template solution that you can use without any modification to start creating your VS 2012 and VS 2013 compatible checkin policies; Just add new class files to the CheckinPolicies.VS2013 project, and then add them to the CheckinPolicies.VS2012 project as well **as links**.
+By using links it allows you to only have to modify checkin policy files once, and have the changes go to both the 2012 and 2013 VSIX packages.
+Hopefully this template solution helps you to get your TFS checkin policies up and running faster.

 Happy Coding!